Finding solutions for EDI B2B communication

 The architectural benefits of this approach are: a decoupled architecture that abstracts away complexity and a more agile response to change.
 All of your channels are able to reuse the same process logic, so as you onboard new partners, you only need to manage the logic of receiving messages and the purchase order processing logic is already baked in, thus allowing you to move quicker.

 Here’s how it works in an EDI B2B scenario.
 A set of services might receive EDI messages.
 There is some processing logic that is specific to the message type and then there's some message processing is specific to the partner itself.
 There is also some partner specific work that needs to be captured.
 It is completely separate from the downstream business process logic.
 As you receive your 850 and you're working with your purchase orders, you are receiving your 810s, you are working with the invoice, how you think about the downstream processing that is extracted and separated.

-It’s this approach that has allowed our customers, such as the one referenced above, to significantly reduce trading partner on boarding time.
-This approach to B2B EDI solutions will have very significant follow-on effect will allow organizations to deliver on their key strategic business initiatives more quickly and close the IT delivery gap.
+It’s this approach that has allowed MuleSoft's customers to significantly reduce trading partner onboarding time.
+This approach to B2B EDI solutions will allow organizations to deliver on their key strategic business initiatives more quickly and close the IT delivery gap.

 Take a look at more resources to learn how an API-led approach to connectivity can help your business create B2B EDI solutions.